Saint-Nom-la-Bretèche–Forêt de Marly station

 Saint-Nom-la-Bretèche–Forêt de Marly is a railway station in the French commune of L'Étang-la-Ville in the département of Yvelines.
 Its name derives from Saint-Nom-la-Bretèche and the Forêt de Marly.
-It links to the CSO bus line 1.
+It links to the Centre et Sud Yvelines bus lines 1 and 2, and Saint Germain Boucles de Seine bus line 15.

 It is one of the western termini of Line L of the Transilien Paris-Saint-Lazare suburban railway, made up of one platform between two lines.

 Tram station

-It is served by Île-de-France tramway Line 13 Express which opened in 2022 largely using track of the existing Grande Ceinture line, towards Saint Cyr and Saint-Germain-en-Laye.
+It is served by Île-de-France tramway Line 13 Express which opened in 2022 largely using track of the existing Grande Ceinture line, towards Saint Cyr L'École and Saint-Germain-en-Laye.